 His Excellency Hu Jintao

 President of the People’s Republic of China

-On behalf of the 3,400 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to express our concern about the deteriorating health of imprisoned writer Hu Jia.
+On behalf of the 3,400 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to express our grave concern regarding the deteriorating health of imprisoned activist and dissident writer Hu Jia

 Director, Freedom to Write and International Programs